zlareb1-yb/YBFuzz/README.md

 ---
 ## Key Features

+### Fuzzing Engine & Strategy
-* **Hybrid Fuzzing Engine:** Intelligently switches between a **Generative Engine** (for exploring fundamental SQL structures) and a **Mutational Engine** (for testing complex, real-world syntax learned from a corpus).
+* **Hybrid Engine:** Intelligently switches between a **Generative Engine** (for exploring fundamental SQL structures) and a **Mutational Engine** (for testing complex, real-world syntax learned from a corpus).

-* **Pluggable Bug-Finding Oracles:** A suite of advanced, configurable oracles to detect a wide range of bugs:
+* **Stateful Fuzzing Sessions:** Moves beyond single queries to test complex interactions, generating sequences of DDL and DML to create a rich database state before running a final validation query.
+* **Autonomous Vocabulary Discovery:** Automatically learns the full set of functions and data types from the target database's `pg_catalog`, ensuring it always tests the latest features.
+* **Corpus Evolution:** Learns over time by automatically saving interesting queries (those that trigger bugs or new query plans) to a dynamic corpus, making future fuzzing runs smarter.

+### Advanced Bug-Finding Oracles
-    * **TLP (Ternary Logic Partitioning):** Finds correctness bugs in `WHERE` clause logic.
+* **TLP (Ternary Logic Partitioning):** Finds correctness bugs in `WHERE` clause logic by validating `TRUE`, `FALSE`, and `NULL` partitions.
-    * **NoREC (Non-optimizing Reference Engine):** Finds logic bugs by disabling optimizer features and comparing results.
+* **NoREC (Non-optimizing Reference Engine):** Finds logic bugs by disabling optimizer features (e.g., hash joins) and comparing results against the optimized query.
 * **DQP (Differential Query Plans):** Finds optimizer bugs and performance regressions by comparing query plans before and after schema changes (e.g., adding an index).
-    * **CERT (Cardinality Estimation Testing):** Finds planner bugs by validating row count estimates against actual results, which is a primary cause of poor query performance.
+* **CERT (Cardinality Estimation Testing):** Finds planner bugs by validating row count estimates against actual results, a primary cause of poor query performance.
 * **CODDTest (Constant Optimization Driven Testing):** Finds optimizer stability bugs by comparing query plans after minor changes to literal values.

-* **Performance Bug Detection:** The framework is explicitly designed to find performance issues by analyzing query plans, validating optimizer choices, and checking for cardinality misestimations.

-* **Autonomous & Scalable:** Designed to learn new SQL functions and types automatically from `pg_catalog` and new syntax from a simple corpus file, making it easy to scale testing as YugabyteDB evolves.
+### Developer Workflow & Reproducibility
+* **Automatic Test Case Reduction:** When a bug is found, a **delta debugging** algorithm automatically shrinks the failing query to the smallest possible version that still reproduces the bug, saving hours of developer time.
+* **SQLLogicTest Formatter:** For every unique bug found, the framework automatically generates a ready-to-commit regression test in the standard `SQLLogicTest` format.
+* **Sanitizer Integration:** Designed to run against sanitizer-enabled builds (ASan, TSan) to find the most critical memory corruption and data race bugs.

-* **Reproducible & Configurable:** Every bug report is a structured JSON object that includes the random seed for perfect reproducibility.
-A powerful CLI and YAML configuration provide full control over every aspect of a fuzzing run.
+* **Structured, Reproducible Bug Reports:** Every bug report is a machine-readable JSON object that includes the random seed, query history, and minimized test case for perfect reproducibility.

 ---
 ## Architecture Overview